Mauricio Echazú: 2007

 Began playing Panama F1 qualifying draw and managed to qualify to main draw.
 Lost to Argentinian Juan Pablo Amado in first round.
 After that, played Costa Rica F1 qualifying draw on hard surface.
-Lost to Canadian and eventual tourney Champ Peter Polansky 1–6, 7–6(4), 4–6.
+Lost to Canadian and eventual tourney Champ Peter Polansky.

-Was selected to Peruvian Davis Cup team to play against Venezuelan Davis Cup team, in Lima, for Americas Zone Group I 1st round.
-Lost to Venezuelan Román Recarte 6–4, 5–7, 2–6 on clay.
-A month later, played the Salinas Challenger qualifying draw losing to Argentinian Gustavo Marcaccio in 1st round.

-Once again was selected to Peruvian Davis Cup team to play against Mexican Davis Cup team, in Lima, for Americas Zone Group I 1st round.
-Lost to Venezuelan Daniel Garza 6–4, 1–6, 4–6 on clay.
+Was selected to Peruvian Davis Cup team to play against Venezuelan Davis Cup team, in Lima, for Americas Zone Group I the first round.
+Lost to Venezuelan Román Recarte on clay.
+A month later, played the Salinas Challenger qualifying draw losing to Argentinian Gustavo Marcaccio in the first round.
+Once again was selected to Peruvian Davis Cup team to play against Mexican Davis Cup team, in Lima, for Americas Zone Group I the first round.
+Lost to Venezuelan Daniel Garza on clay.

 He was also awarded a scholarship by the academy in Spain Sergi Bruguera.
 Country where he played five tournaments futures.
-In Spain F15 played on clay, lost to Pere Riba 2–6, 3–6 in first round.
-Back to America, in Mexico F11 qualifying draw played on hard surface, lost to Ryan Harrison 0–6, 3–6.
+In Spain F15 played on clay, lost to Pere Riba in the first round.
+Back to America, in Mexico F11 qualifying draw played on hard surface, lost to Ryan Harrison.

-Finally, concluded his season playing Lima Challenger in which he lost to Luis Horna 0–6, 2–6 in 1st round.
+Finally, concluded his season playing Lima Challenger in which he lost to Luis Horna in the first round.

 2008

-Started his season playing El Salvador F1 main draw on clay in which he lost to Michael McClune 6–7(4), 6–7(2) in 2nd round.
-Then, played Guatemala F1 main draw on hard courts in which he lost to Nicholas Monroe 3–6, 5–7 in 2nd round.
+Started his season playing El Salvador F1 main draw on clay in which he lost to Michael McClune 6–7(4), 6–7(2) in the second round.
+Then, played Guatemala F1 main draw on hard courts in which he lost to Nicholas Monroe in the second round.

-Was selected to Peruvian Davis Cup team to play against Spanish Davis Cup team, in Lima, for World Group 1st round.
+Was selected to Peruvian Davis Cup team to play against Spanish Davis Cup team, in Lima, for World Group the first round.
 Lost to Spaniard Tommy Robredo 4–6, 1–6 on clay in fourth rubber.

 After that, played Colombia F4 on clay surface.
-There he won to Colombian Eduardo Struvay 6–1, 2–6, 7–5 in 1st round, but lost to Michael Quintero 3–6, 1–6 in 2nd round.
-Then, played Mexico F7 played on hard surface in which he lost to Australian and eventual tourney Champ Marinko Matosevic 6–3, 2–6, 4–6 in 2nd round.

-Later, played Ecuador F1 in Quito.
-Won to French Fabrice Martin 2–6, 6–3, 7–6(3) in semifinals managing to play his first singles final.
+There he won against Colombian Eduardo Struvay in the first round, but lost to Michael Quintero 3–6, 1–6 in the second round.
+Then, played Mexico F7 played on hard surface in which he lost to Australian and eventual tourney Champ Marinko Matosevic in the second round.
+Later, played Ecuador F1 in Quito. won against French Fabrice Martin in semifinals managing to play his first singles final.
 Lost to Ecuatorian Iván Endara 6–7(3), 3–6 in the final.

 Once again was selected to Peruvian Davis Cup team to play against Israeli Davis Cup team, in Tel Aviv, for World Group Play-off.
-Played the doubles rubber alongside Matías Silva losing to Harel Levy and Australian Open 2008 Champ Andy Ram 1–6, 1–6, 2–6.
+Played the doubles rubber alongside Matías Silva losing to Harel Levy and Australian Open 2008 Champ Andy Ram.

-Finally, in his last tournament of year, Peru F5 played on clay, won to Duilio Beretta 4–6, 6–4, 6–0 in 1st round, however, lost to Argentinian Leandro Migani in 2nd round.
+Finally, in his last tournament of year, Peru F5 played on clay, won against Duilio Beretta in the first round, however, lost to Argentinian Leandro Migani in the second round.